 I recently completed my postdoctoral research with Marcos Frank, PhD at Washington State University – an expanding hub for the world’s sleep research.
 I arrived at Dr. Frank’s lab just a few months after his move from the University of Pennsylvania.
 My studies focused on the role of astrocytes in sleep and sleep homeostasis.
 I used a variety of genetic tools, electroencephalographic techniques, and imaging methodologies to understand how these cells behave when we are awake, asleep, rested, or sleepy.
 This research provided some of the first in vivo evidence that the activity of non-neuronal cell types changes dynamically with vigilance states and sleep need.

 Along the way I got married and had three awesome kids.
-My oldest is a 8-year-old, budding neuroscientist who loves to learn “brain stuff” at bedtime.
+My oldest is an 8-year-old, budding neuroscientist who loves to learn “brain stuff” at bedtime.
 She can even tell you the parts of a neuron!
 My 5-year-old is the happiest little guy who challenges all of my attempts at achieving good sleep hygiene.
 My youngest joined us in early 2021, and she thankfully came programed for consolidated sleep!
 [EDIT: sleep is no longer consolidated at 6 months.
 Please send coffee.
 EDIT 2: Sleep is relatively consolidated again, but adenosine receptor antagonists are still appreciated.
 EDIT 3: Ack!
 Two-year sleep regression is upon us.]
 Outside the lab, I love cooking and crafting which includes making nerdy baby clothes.
 Singing has also been a huge part of my life.
 I am classically trained and sang in a many different choirs and symphony choruses since childhood.
 I also love to sing and arrange a cappella music.
 Think of the movie "Pitch Perfect" - that brand of a cappella.
 To keep things interesting, I match pitches to random machines like fume hoods and toaster ovens.

 Thank you for stopping by, and please reach out!
-I would be happy to talk more about my research interests, women in STEM, how being a Detroit Lions fan helps me deal with disappointment, or whatever you please.
+I would be happy to talk more about my research interests, women in STEM, how being a Detroit Lions fan helps me build resilience, or whatever you please.
 I can be found on Twitter, or I am available through e-mail.